 by Gerald Epling

 One way to find out if something is important to you is to remove that thing from your world.
 If the absence makes no difference then maybe it wasn’t necessary at all.
-How could you find out if something like the electromagnetic field of the Earth was important for human life?
-Removing the Earth’s magnetic field isn’t practical or desirable.
-We already know that plants, bacteria, and other lives depend on the magnetic field for information.
-The field protects us from things that might otherwise come crashing down upon us.
-Why even consider the effect of the Earth’s electromagenetic field on life?
-One good reason is space travel.
-What will people miss about Earth when they are traveling outside of the protective electromagnetic field?
+How could we find out if something like the electromagnetic field of the Earth is important for the normal functioning of human life?
+We should be intrested, because it is already know that plants, bacteria, and higher life forms depend on the magnetic field for information.

 For people who volunteered and were assigned to the world without clues to the time of day, there were changes in how they slept and spent their waking hours.
 Without the cues of sunrise and sunset, the wind, and normal daily variations in temperature, the 24 hour rhythm grew a bit longer or stayed about the same.
 For those who did not have the time-of-day cues or the influence of the natural magnetic and electrical fields, there was a real desynchronizaton of chemistry and perception of what was a day.
 Their daily sleep/wake cycle grew longer, about twice as long as a 24 hour day.
 For both groups, lunch was taken around mid-day and sleep times were adjusted freely.

 There are many time keepers in the human body.
 Isolation from the natural electromagnetic fields of Earth desynchronizes these natural oscillators.
 Being in touch with the Earth makes a difference and is beneficial to your health.
-Consider taking some time today to find a clean piece of ground, pull off your shoes and enjoy contact with the earth.
+Consider taking some time today to find a clean piece of ground, pull off your shoes and stand bare footed on the ground.
 The instant that you touch the ground, your skin conductance will change.
-If you like plants, gardening can provide you with an enjoyable way to interact with the earth and to be grounded.
+Gardening can also provide you with an enjoyable way to get intouch with the earth.

 Aschoff, J. & Wever, R. (1976).
 Human circadian rhythms: a multioscillatory system.
 Fed Proc.
 35(12):236-32.